Delicious grilled vegetables are tossed in a delicious vinaigrette made of capers, olives, red wine vinegar and extra-virgin olive oil.

 Tender green beans sautéed with shallots and minced garlic.

 A healthy and tasty side dish.
-Crunchy fennel sauteed with garlic, lemon and parmesan cheese.
+Crunchy fennel sautéed with garlic and fresh lemon juice.

 Baby bok choy is steamed with a hint of sesame oil and is seasoned with salt and pepper.
 It needs no further dressing up.